lambda-dom/trisagion/docs/readme.md

     T_n _ -> n
 ```

-This piece of bloatware can derived automatically using Haskell's generics or (God forbid) template Haskell, but we will not dwell on this detail here.
+This piece of bloatware can even be derived automatically using sometyhing like the [generics-sop library](https://hackage.haskell.org/package/generics-sop) or (God forbid) template Haskell, but we will not dwell on this detail here.

 note(s):